BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_13.md

 ## Terajuma Island 12 Badge Quests

 Time to do some quests on Terajuma.
+Fly over to Kakori Village.

+!enc(298, ["Fishing"], ["Super"])

-Fly to Kakori, and take the lift to Mt.
+Take the lift up to Mt.
 Terajuma.
 If you've picked up all three of the TMs for Hail, Sunny Day, and Rain Dance, show them to the guy in front of the Weather Institute to get the *Castform Crest* and *TM128 Weather Ball*.

 Talk to a man above in the Weather Institute if you have started the *Flora's Puzzle Box* Quest.
 He wants a Pumpkin from Goldenleaf Town, so fly over there.
 The pumpkin is on the hill across the river to the left... uh oh.